 From the Silver Lake Ranger District office, travel .5 miles east on HWY 31 turning South onto County Road 4-12 (which becomes Road 28).
 Take 28 for 9 miles where you will find a sign and a small parking area on the east side of the road.

 There are no permits or fees required to summit or park in this area

-The best time to climb is in the winter when the trail is yours for the making and you will have the mountian to your self.
+The best time to climb is in the winter when the trail is yours for the making and you will have the mountain to yourself.
 When wildfire season is in full force, there will be a ranger in the lookout at the top 24-7.

 When wildfire season is over, the peak sports a 14X14 foot fire lookout that can be rented for $25/night.
 It will hold up to 4 people an is a very pleasant way to winter camp.
 The lookout has 2 beds, a small woodstove, and a propane cook stove.

-Current mountian conditions and reservations information can be obtained by calling Silver Lake Ranger District at (541) 576-2107.
+Current mountain conditions and reservations information can be obtained by calling Silver Lake Ranger District at (541) 576-2107.
 Snow levels are apt to vary greatly from one year to the next, even day to day.
-Skiiing or snowshoeing can take as long as half a day depending on weather conditions and one's ability.
+Skiing or snowshoeing can take as long as half a day depending on weather conditions and one's ability.